dolanpettit/README-Generator/README.md

 # Questions

-For any questions about the project, please feel free to reach out to me on github or via email.
-Thank you for viewing this project!
+For any questions about the assignment, please feel free to reach out to me on github or via email.
+Thank you for viewing this application!

 https://github.com/dolanpettit